Nootless/Coding_Tutorial/README.md

 4. Loops
     - While
     - For
+        - For range
         - For each
-5. Composite Data Types (Structures)
-    - Arrays
-    - Dictionaries
-    - Maps
+## Chapter 3: Functions
-6. Functions, Classes, and Objects
+5. Functions, Classes, and Objects
     - Scope
     - Functions
     - Classes